danPixl/puredarwin.github.io/index.md

 # Teaser the Darwin Community!

-## Here's a ScreenShot of Our Latest Build!
+## Here's a screenshot of Our Latest Build!
 ![](Screenshots/Screenshot-2018-03-02.png)
 ##### It's all most there guys!!!
-Work in progress but it's going along and yes all built from OpenSource based on 10.13.3 Released Code.
+It's a work in progress but it's going along and all built from open source code based on 10.13.3.

 Documentation and quick hints
 -----------------------------
-Please see our [PureDarwin Wiki](https://github.com/PureDarwin/PureDarwin/wiki/) It would be very kind if you could fix the wiki as we have links that are broken as we p
+Please see our [PureDarwin Wiki](https://github.com/PureDarwin/PureDarwin/wiki/).
+It would be very kind if you could fix the wiki as we have links that are broken.

 See the [Changelog](https://github.com/PureDarwin/PureDarwin/wiki/_history) for recent updates of this Wiki.